 The first theological paradigm, in Stendahl’s telling of it, was God as judge; the second was a “sociopolitical model” of God as a lawgiver who covenants with humankind. “[T]hat’s Calvin and also the Jewish tradition,” he noted.
 It’s also the fire-and-brimstone tradition that turned me off so much back in East Tennessee.

-The third paradigm he found in the Gospel according to St. John:
+The third paradigm Stendahl found in the Gospel according to St. John:

 It’s all about life.
 Sin is sickness, not primary guilt.
 It’s not about obedience and Lordship.
 It’s life: He came that they should have life, and have it abundantly.
 In him was life.
 Out of his innermost parts, streams of living water will flow (John 7).
 And everything is to be born anew, born out of water and blood (John 3).
 That’s John, and that’s Eastern Christendom.
 There is no crucifix in an Eastern church; there is the icon, where the divine life shines through the human image.

-Each of the four gospels is different, he said, and the letters of St. Paul are still different from each.
-“And even the Lutherans should not mix in a little Paul to make it kosher.”
-Even though Paul’s talk of justification, salvation and grace is the glue that holds Lutheran theology together.
-Instead, Stendahl advised, read Paul in the context of his own time, when personal salvation took a back seat to getting Jews and Greeks on board together before what was still considered the imminent coming of the Kingdom of God.
-Read each of the evangelists, he further advised, in their own context.
+Each of the four gospels is different, he said, and the letters of St. Paul are still different from each of the gospels.
+“And even the Lutherans,” he added, “should not mix in a little Paul to make it kosher” — even though Paul’s talk of justification, salvation and grace is the glue that holds Lutheran theology together.
+Instead, Stendahl advised, we should read Paul in the context of his own time, when personal salvation took a back seat to getting Jews and Greeks on board together before what was still considered the imminent coming of the Kingdom of God.
+Read each of the evangelists, he further advised, in his own context.
 And revel in the diversity:

 Let a thousand flowers bloom.
 Richness.
 Plurality.
 Plurals.
 Yes, meanings is better than meaning.
 Isn’t that, in a way, what the Trinity is about?
 Isn’t that odd, these confused monotheists who speak about the Trinity: We couldn’t quite settle for something which was just oneness, we had to have more of a fullness of an interplay, of a giving and receiving.
 Do you remember how it is with the oneness in John 17, where Jesus prays that they all be one?
 And you, father, are in me, and I am in you, and they are in us.
 It’s like the biological world: Everything is interdependent.
 It’s a giving and a receiving.
 It’s a oneness that is not a glob, but a living interplay.
 Plural.